 - Hourly, part-time, or full-time work

-- Hiring platform (different platforms and systems will charge different premiums based on the level of talent screening and customer support they offer)
+- Hiring platforms and freelancer websites (Different platforms and systems will charge different premiums based on the level of talent screening and customer support they offer)

-- Logistical information (particularly geographic location of your developers or development team)
+- Logistical information and location of the development team

 App Development Cost Breakdown

-iOS apps are built for all Apple Inc. mobile devices such as the iPhone and iPad.
-A purely iOS app is considered “native” as it creates the best experience for users and can use a variety of APIs, but will only be supported by the iOS platform. iOS has roughly 23% of the world's smartphone systems (compared to ~74% for Android), although you must be cognizant of how your target audience divides along platform lines (i.e. perhaps your target users skew heavily towards iOS rather than Android).
+iOS apps are built for all Apple smartphones and mobile devices such as the iPhone and iPad.
+A pure iOS app is considered a "native app" as it creates the best experience for users and can use a variety of APIs, but will only be supported by the iOS platform. iOS has roughly 23% of the world's smartphone systems (compared to ~74% for Android), although you must be cognizant of how your target audience divides along platform lines (i.e. perhaps your target users skew heavily towards iOS rather than Android).

-Also native, Android apps are built for the operating system developed by Google for mobile systems.
+Android is the most popular smartphone operating system in the world, with just more than 50 percent of the market.
+However, what makes Android different than iOS apps is the number of phones that use Android.
+Native apps for Android are built for the operating system developed by Google for smartphones and can be found in the Google Play app store.
 Based on the Linux kernel, these apps are primarily made for touchscreen tablets and smartphones.

 Expect to spend roughly 160 - 190 hours setting up the environment for an Android app, for a cost of $10,000 - $15,000.